wazuh/wazuh-documentation/source/docker/wazuh-container.rst

 This configuration is provided as-is for testing purposes only, it is designed for maximum ease of use to get you started fast with Wazuh.
 For real production environments see `Production deployment`_.

-1. Cone the Wazuh repository to your system:
+1. Clone the Wazuh repository to your system:

   .. code-block:: console